Annyvichi/market-data-challenge/analysis report.md

-max sell-trade: 0.19106776 ETH;  total volume of sell-trades: 0.9603567500000002 ETH max buy-trade: 687.32918 ETH;  total volume of buy-trades: 168297.80241572 ETH
+max sell-trade: 0.19106776 ETH;  total volume of sell-trades: 0.9603567500000002 ETH max buy-trade: 687.32918 ETH;  total volume of buy-trades: 168297.80241572 ETH Buy-volume is 1.7*10 times more than sell-volume.

-The total volume of sell-trades is insignificant, what can be interesting is the distribution of buy-trades:

-number of buy-trades less than 0.01ETH: 36 , volume: 0.04649978
-number of buy-trades between 0.01 - 0.1ETH: 5 , volume: 0.08919394
+The distribution of buy-trades: number of buy-trades less than 0.01ETH: 36 , volume: 0.04649978 number of buy-trades between 0.01 - 0.1ETH: 5 , volume: 0.08919394
 number of buy-trades between 0.1 - 1ETH: 0 , volume: 0.0